DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [x]  Faster trade matching and settlement
 - [ ]  Slow trade matching and settlement
-- [ ]  No fees for cancelled orders
+- [x]  No fees for cancelled orders
-- [ ]  No censorship resistance
+- [x]  No censorship resistance

-Hint: hint
+Hint: Faster, Uncensored, Free cancelation

-Explanation: explanation
+Explanation: Due to centralized governance they are faster as no validator/miner action is required in trade execution, and not to pay any gas fees for transactions hence, no fees are required for canceled orders, also all types of traders’ data are in the hand of a central authority so no censorship resistance.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---